carsdotcom/bitcar/README.md

 > seemlessly jump between repos from the command line

-## requirements
+# requirements

    *  node 6.x.x or newer
    *  bash 3 or newer

 _zsh support coming soon..._

-## installation and setup
+# installation and setup

     npm i -g bitcar
     bitcar --setup

-IMPORTANT: Now, start a new terminal session.
+**IMPORTANT: Now, start a new terminal session.**

-    bit --init # or, instead of 'bit', you can use whatever alias you selected during setup

-**Please note:** `bitcar --setup` will append a few lines to your `~/.bash_profile`.
-You'll want to remove these lines if you ever need to run the setup again.

-## usage
+# usage

-### initialize cache
+## initialize cache

     bitcar --init

+This is done automatically the first time you try and use bitcar, but you can also invoke it manually with the above command.

-### refresh cache
+## refresh cache

     bitcar --refresh

-### search / clone / cd to repo
+## search / clone / cd to repo

-    bit {searchTerm} # or, instead of 'bit', you can use whatever alias you selected during setup
+    bit {searchTerm}

+## open repo in browser

+    bit --open {searchTerm}

+`searchTerm` is optional.
+If no `searchTerm` is given, then bitcar will attempt to open the current directory's repo in the browser.

-## license
+# license

 Apache 2.0